zackify/gutenblock/README.md

 `npm install gutenblock -g`

-This is a plugin boilerplate + reusable inspector components + hot loading + code splits all built in for gutenberg!
+This is a plugin boilerplate + reusable inspector components + hot loading + code splits all built in for gutenberg.

+# Quickstart

+Follow this guide that [@ericclemmons](http://github.com/ericclemmons) wrote while watching the tutorial video I made https://gist.github.com/ericclemmons/e6b3563e5d8fb0f3b9e55f67dea455e9.
+It will get you creating a block within a few minutes.

 # create-guten-block vs this